fog/fog/lib/fog/rackspace/docs/storage.md

 #Cloud Files™ (storage)

-This document explains how to get started using Cloud Files™ with Fog.
+This document explains how to get started using Cloud Files with Fog.
 It assumes you have read the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.

 ## Starting irb console